 glyph element can take various attributes of the structure

 attribute="value".
-And every glyph entry needs these three required attributes:
+And every glyph entry needs these required attributes:

 nameis the name of the glyph.
 Glyphs recognizes your glyph by its name, so this must be set to a valid glyph name, and it must be unique all throughout your glyph data.